 The Great Migration is an annual migration of millions of wildebeests into Tanzania.
 The spectacle has repeated for thousands of years and is the largest annual movement of animals anywhere on earth.
 Serengeti National Park is the world-famous site of this yearly phenomenon, where herds of wildebeests, zebras, antelope and more make the dangerous trek.

-The Great Migration showcases nature in its most raw form: as herds of animals move across the plains of Africa, through dangerous rivers and over beautiful landscapes, you will be enraptured by Africa.
+The Great Migration showcases nature in its most raw form: as herds of animals move across the plains of Africa, through dangerous rivers and over beautiful landscapes, you will be enraptured by these African safari experiences.

 It is worth noting that the Great Migration in the Serengeti National Park takes place all year in some form.
 Due to its massive size it is possible to meet herds of wildebeests in different parts of the park.